aer0ss/aerofs/docs/conf_properties.md

 Timeout value, in milliseconds, for a connection to the outbound SMTP server.

-    invitation_only_signup=true
+    open_signup=false

-Whether to block account creation unless users are invited to the system by existing users (either folder owners or team administrators).
+Whether to allow self sign-ups.
+Otherwise, users must be invited by existing users (either administrators or folder owners) to join the system.

 ### OpenID properties